Big-Mike-Edahow/Codecademy_JavaScript/arrays_README.md

 .pop().
 Use the pop() method to remove (pop) the last element of an array: myArray.pop().

+.splice().
+Use the .splice() method to add and/or remove array elements: myArray.splice(index, howmany, item1, ....., itemX).

 .slice().
 Use the .slice() method to return selected elements in an array, as a new array: myArray.slice(first, last+1).

 .shift().
 Use the .shift() method to remove the first item from an array: myArray.shift().